MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/plan-for-teams-live-events.md

 **Exclusions and considerations**

-- **Local data region:** Teams local data region, outside of the ones listed above, are not currently supported.
+- **Local data region:** Teams local data regions, outside of the ones listed above, are not currently supported.
 - **China:** Event team members and attendees will not be able to use Teams live events because Azure CDN is not accessible in China.
 A workaround is to use a company VPN connection, which gets the client connected to CDN via the customer's corporate network.

 ## Next steps